Foreign college athletes left out of rush for NIL windfall - WHIZ News

 The problem?
-Juhasz, who is from Hungary, is among the more than 12% of college athletes in the U.S. — including more than 3,000 Division I athletes — the vast majority of whom are at school on F-1 student visas, according to the NCAA.
+Juhasz, who is from Hungary, is among the more than 12% of college athletes in the U.S. from a foreign country — including more than 3,000 Division I athletes — the vast majority of whom are at school on F-1 student visas, according to the NCAA.

 Juhasz and other international students say they have been told not to accept any NIL deals because of that possibility.